Hreflang Generator

 ℹ️ Add at least 2 language versions to generate hreflang tags

 Hreflang is an HTML attribute that tells search engines which language and regional version of a page to show to users.
-It helps prevent duplicate content issues and ensures users see the most relevant version of your content based on their language and location.
+It pairs each translation with a language code (and optionally a region code), so a French reader in Canada can be served the fr-CA URL instead of the fr-FR one.

-Without hreflang, search engines might show your English page to Spanish-speaking users, or your UK page to US users — resulting in poor user experience and potential ranking issues.
+Without these language tags, search engines might show an English page to Spanish-speaking users, or a UK page to US visitors.
+The result: poor user experience, weaker engagement signals, and potential duplicate-content confusion across translated URLs.

 ⚙️ How Hreflang Works